Site Festival Programme 2025

 The Shape of Sound : An exhibition of Abstract sculpture and painting by Alexandra Harley and Noela Bewry at Adderbank Gallery.

-Risée Chaderton-Charles, our guest artist from Barbados presents ‘Caribbean Atlantean’, a new series of digital collage pieces created by merging photography, digital illustration, text, and watercolour which tell the stories of Africans who jumped from the slave ships - who chose the water instead of the world of colonizers.
+Risée Chaderton-Charles, our guest artist from Barbados presents ‘Caribbean Atlantean’, a new series of digital collage pieces created by merging photography, digital illustration, text, and watercolour.

 Close to the Edge explores the limits, restrictions and value of boundaries within the landscape.